 The infection causing your severe toothache can spread beyond the tooth if left untreated.

 Dental-related emergency department visits account for over 2 million visits annually in the United States, with many cases involving dental abscesses and infections that could have been prevented with earlier intervention.
 When bacteria from an untreated tooth infection enter your bloodstream, they can affect your heart, lungs, and other vital organs.
+Knowing which dental emergencies are most common and how to prevent them can help you recognize the early signals before pain becomes severe.

 Swelling in Your Face, Jaw, or Gums